LegioN2004/Programs/WebDev-stuff/Kirat-cohort-0-1/1.2-JS-Foundation/README.md

 ```

 - Once a function is defined, it will run and come till the function and skip till the function call and once it is called it'll check the values with the function run everything inside then return the output to the variable or directly printout.
+- **note**: functions in javascript can take numbers, strings, boolean, and even function as arguments

 #### Callbacks